SgSiegens/TMNF-Singularity/README.md

 > For more details, see [this related issue](https://github.com/apptainer/singularity/issues/5791) and the
 > official documentation on temporary directories [here](https://docs.sylabs.io/guides/main/user-guide/build_env.html#temporary-folders).

-Like the Docker repository this repo also provides two Singularity definition files: `base-singularity.def` and `vulkan-singularity.def`.
+Like the Docker repository this repo also provides two Singularity definition files: `base.def` and `vulkan.def`.

 The base definition file serves as the primary image.
 It builds the entire environment, including the game and all required software, and uses VirtualGL for rendering.